Women of the Word: Rachel

 Lesson:

 Rachel’s own sorrow next manifests itself as anger.
-We see her crying to Jacob to give her childrne.
+We see her crying to Jacob to give her children.
 It is as if she is blaming him for her lack of fertility.
 His response is to point her to God to provide, not to him.
-Despite her crying to her husband rather than to God He still loved her and in due time blessed her with a child, Joseph.
+Despite her crying to her husband rather than to God, He still loved her and in due time blessed her with a child, Joseph.

 There is much we can learn from Rachel’s life and actions.
-We can see that though Rachel had beauty she did not have contentment.
-SOMETHING was missing.
-God could have filled that void perfectly had she sought Him.
+We can see that though Rachel had beauty, she did not have contentment – SOMETHING was missing.
+God could have filled that void perfectly, had she sought Him.
 Beauty does not equal happiness.
 There is more to life than just beauty.
-We should not be caught up in how we look or how society says we should look.
+We should not be caught up in how we look, or how society says we should look.

-We can see true love through the story of Jacob and Rachel.
+We can see marital love through the story of Jacob and Rachel.
 Yet we can also see how love is not the answer to all of our problems.
 Our hope should be in God, not in our spouse.

-Yet despite all of the sorrows, the lack of faith, the lack of trust, etc. God still loved Rachel and still gave her what her heart desired most – a family of her own.
+Despite all of the sorrows, the lack of faith, the lack of trust, etc. God still loved Rachel and still gave her what her heart desired most – a family of her own.
 Imagine how much more He could have blessed her had she simply allowed Him… Are you trusting God and putting your faith in Him?
-Learn from Racheland her life.
-Seek God, trust Him, and let His love pour down on you through othes.
-You are already a beauty beyond your understanding – let His love make you all the more beautiful and desirable as you seek to become a woman of God.

 Be the first to comment